McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 ---

-# `npm` Alternatives
+# Node.js Alternatives

 I'm not a web developer, and the JS ecosystem is a bit churny and disjointed for me to keep up with.
 Using vanilla CSS wouldn't require any of that, but it is my biggest source of frustration in learning front-end development.
-Tailwind CSS just "clicks" for me.
+Tailwind CSS, on the other hand, just "clicks" for me.

-The way i've shown how to set things up on this site requires installation of Node.js, `tailwindcss` itself, maintaining a few config files, etc.  Several steps but it really is one "real" install (`tailwindcss` CLI being more of a dependency) and boilerplate.
-Once it's in place, you'll rarely have to think about `npm` or other JS tooling - `MSBuild` takes care of all that for us behind the scenes.
+The way i've shown how to set things up on this site requires installation of Node.js, `tailwindcss` itself, and scaffolding a few boilerplate/config files.
+Pretty much "set it and forget it".
 That said - is there a *better*, Node.js-free alternative ?
 Emphasis on *better*.

 ## Tailwind Standalone CLI {#CLI}

-Tailwind 3+ offers a [standalone CLI](https://tailwindcss.com/blog/standalone-cli){target="_blank"} - not to be confused with the ordinary `tailwindcss` CLI.
+Tailwind 3+ offers a [standalone executable](https://tailwindcss.com/blog/standalone-cli){target="_blank"} CLI.
 At the time of writing, the singular advantage is that Node.js isn't required.
-Unfortunately, third party PostCSS or Tailwind plugins (such as `debug-screens`) can't be used with it, nor can the `npm` build scripts (`npm run build` etc).
+Unfortunately, PostCSS (such as `tailwindcss/nesting`) or third party Tailwind plugins (such as `debug-screens`) can't be used with it.

-Even when/if third-party plugins are supported, the standalone CLI and plugins will have to be acquired/installed somehow.
-Will this be a better developer experience than doing so via `npm` ?
-Consider continuous deployment - most if not all virtual machines will have Node.js preinstalled.
+Even when/if these plugins are supported, the standalone CLI and plugins will have to be acquired/installed somehow.
+Will this be a *better* developer experience than doing so via `npm` ?
+Consider continuous deployment - Node.js is likely already there, making this a one-liner.

 ---

 ## Tailwind Play {#CDN}

-GOOD STUFF
+The [Play CDN](https://tailwindcss.com/docs/installation/play-cdn) is VERY COOL for just messing about with Tailwind, is fully features and allows use of first-party plugins.
+But, it weighs in at ~110KB and runs on the client, so less ideal for production.
+Obligatory mention in this category is [Twind](https://twind.style/installation#twind-cdn) - interesting, but lacks key Tailwind features.
+I'll dive into this on my next project, "Blit", and share a link here at a later date.

 ---

 # Visual Studio {#VS}

 I've mentioned it before but worth repeating: the [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NpmTaskRunner64){target="_blank"} seems to be the ideal way to take full advantage of Tailwind's watch & incremental builds within Visual Studio.
+No need to try to wrangle it into MSBuild via an "inline code task" or remember to manually run scripts.
+Just keep an eye on it in case `tailwindcss` has errors or crashes.

 ---

 # VS Code {#VSCode}

 The [Tailwind CSS Extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss){target="_blank"} is incredible.
-Its intellisense is dynamic: it will pick up on new or overridden values in `tailwind.config.js` as well any [utility classes](https://tailwindcss.com/docs/adding-new-utilities){target="_blank"} or [plugins](https://tailwindcss.com/docs/plugins){target="_blank"} you've added.
+Its intellisense is dynamic: it will pick up on new or overridden values in `tailwind.config.ts` as well any [utility classes](https://tailwindcss.com/docs/adding-new-utilities){target="_blank"} or [plugins](https://tailwindcss.com/docs/plugins){target="_blank"} you've added.
 It also provides previews of the generated vanilla CSS on hover in the same dynamic manner:

  ![previews](/images/hover.png)

- Version 3.1 of Tailwind CSS brings "[First-party TypeScript types ](https://tailwindcss.com/blog/tailwindcss-v3-1#first-party-type-script-types)", which improves the intellisense experience further.

 ---